-This exception is only for the purpose of eligibility for FORHP grant programs.
+This exception is only for the purpose of eligibility for FORHP/HRSA award programs.
 To find out if you are eligible for a reclassification, please contact Steve Hirsch at 301-443-7322.
-If eligible, you will be required to request the exception and present the data in Attachment 14 which will be verified by FORHP.
+If eligible, you will be required to request the exception and present the data in Attachment 14, which will be verified by HRSA.

-Applications from organizations that do not meet the above criteria will not be considered under this funding opportunity announcement.
+Applications from organizations that do not meet the above criteria will not be considered under this notice of funding opportunity.